FAQ

 Who can adopt?

-For basic requirements, visit the US Deparment of State website about Intercountry Adoptions.
+For basic requirements, visit the US Department of State website about Intercountry Adoptions.

 Do I have to work with another agency or can CCDBR handle everything for me?